It would be easy to spend your entire stay just on our estate - the ideal spot to escape from it all.

 Meanwhile, there's also great fishing.
 Welbeck Lakes have been a draw for generations of anglers.
 Right in the heart of the estate with the impressive Welbeck Abbey as backdrop, there’s everything needed for a perfect day’s fishing.
 Anglers can enjoy relaxed fishing on these waters, which are stocked to bursting with a large number of diverse fish species from pike, eel, bream and carp, to roach.

 The Welbeck Lakes Fishery season runs from 16 June to 14 March each year.
-It’s open for fishing Monday through to Saturdays, during daylight hours or 7am to 9pm.
+It’s open for fishing Monday through to Saturday, during daylight hours or 7am to 9pm.
 For full details, read on.
 What's more, if booked in advance, holiday cottage guests can take advantage of a special fishing pass at Welbeck Fishery during their stay.
 For just £20, you can enjoy great fishing in beautiful surroundings.
 Let us know when you book your holiday accommodation and we will email all the details before your visit.

 Creswell Crags is just a 15-minute walk from The Harley Gallery.
 While you’re still on the Welbeck estate, it feels a world away.
 This limestone gorge was once home to Ice Age hunters and has cave art dating back 10,000 years before the Egyptian pyramids.

 Jump in a car and you’re just a short drive from a wealth of other attractions too, including…

 - Bolsover Castle - Once part of the Welbeck estate, the Little Castle was built by William Cavendish as a retreat and entertaining space.

 - Hardwick Hall - Now owned by the National Trust, this Elizabethan mansion was created by Bess of Hardwick, whose youngest son purchased Welbeck Abbey.